MAIF/pulumi-dynamic-provider-otoroshi/README.md

 export const otoroshiResources = myReader.getResourcesCreatedByKind()
 ```

+Give it the PATH to your YAML resources folder as `assetsRelativeFolder`.
+Create a folder for each stack inside **conf** (ex: /conf/dev, /conf/preprod, etc...).
+Subdirectories of the PATH you provided will be scanned as well.

 ## Configure credentials

-Credentials are not stored in pulumi stack or in code, you must set them as environement variables
+Credentials are not stored in pulumi stack or in code.
+You must set them as environement variables.

+> Use an Otoroshi apikey with enough privileges to create/request/update/delete resources.

 ```shell
 # Windows